 What salespeople spend their time doing is controllable by them, so why shouldn’t they own and be accountable for what they do?
 They should be mandated to share their activity profile because it’s brilliant and the reason why they are so successful (there is no other controllable reason).
 So why don’t they?

 Because they feel it leaves them exposed.
-An Outlook calendar with no appointments in it for the next two weeks doesn’t inspire confidence that this salesperson has a plan, so management will give them one, such as you must make 15 appointments for the next 3 weeks.
+A calendar with no appointments in it for the next two weeks doesn’t inspire confidence that this salesperson has a plan, so management will give them one, such as you must make 15 appointments for the next 3 weeks.
 The salesperson now has something to work with: to either resent being given this task; to argue why 15 is the wrong number; or to do any old rubbish appointments, to say they’ve done it, without it delivering the resulting business (proving setting 15 was wrong to start with).